 Home and business owners should ensure that insects are not in the electrical part of the device.
 They can be in electrical cabinets or boxes, circuit boards, and gate openers, and they can all pose a risk for damage.
 Moisture from snails, slugs, and spider webs is highly conductive.
-Corrosion from ant hills and bee nests can corrode the gate opener’s circuits.
+Moreover, corrosion from ant hills and bee nests can corrode the gate opener’s circuits.
 Make sure you take care of your automatic gate by ensuring that its parts are always clean and free of bugs!

 4. What Should Be Done if the Gate isn’t Moving

 If the gate is not reacting to the automatic opener or if it isn’t moving or making any sounds, try these steps:

 - Check that the breaker and the switch are working properly.

 - Check the outlet in which the gate is plugged.
 Some other device can also be used to see if they work when plugged in the same outlet.

 - Examine all of your outlets to see if their ground fault interrupter (GFI) is tripping.
 Check all of them because if GFI is tripping, this action will cause power to be cut from any device in the GFI’s circuit.